-The Triune God, who is the perfect being and perfect community, created us out of the surplus of his love.
-The world, including humanity-the pinnacle of God's creation-was made for God's glory.
-We are creatures of God's love.
-He wanted to share his boundless joy with us.
-He even established humanity in his friendship.
+The Triune God, who is the perfect being and perfect community, created us out of the surplus of his love.20 The world, including humanity-the pinnacle of God's creation-was made for God's glory.
+We are creatures

 Humanity is created by God and for God, and because of this, the desire for God is written in the human heart.
-The Catechism of the Catholic Church explains, "Of all visible creatures only man is "able to know and love his creator."
-Thus, we "are here on earth in order to know and to love God, to do good according to his will, and to go someday to heaven."
-Let's look at this more closely.
+The Catechism of the Catholic Church explains, "Of all visible creatures only man is "able to know and love his creator."24 Thus, we "are here on earth in order to know and to love God, to do good according to his will, and to go someday to heaven."25 Let's look at this more closely.